 Gail began her legal career with the former Manchester law firm of Wiggin & Nourie as an attorney in the firm’s insurance defense department.
 She also immediately became a volunteer for the Pro Bono Legal Assistance program which gave her the opportunity to represent indigent clients with domestic relations issues.
 Gail found the work so fulfilling that, after a brief leave of absence following the birth of her second son, she decided to concentrate her practice on family law as a member of one of the foremost domestic relations groups in New Hampshire.

 When Wiggin & Nourie closed in 2012, Gail had the good fortune to join the fine lawyers at Harvey & Mahoney, PA, where she continued to devote her practice to family law issues, including divorce, legal separation, child support, alimony, property division, and grandparent’s rights.
 Gail has been a certified marital mediator and is currently a member of the N.H.
 Collaborative Law Alliance.
 Because of her experience as a mediator, a collaborative law practitioner and a litigator, Gail is in the unique position of being able to provide her clients with first-hand information about the various methods available to help them achieve their goals, and to counsel them toward the best choice for their unique situation.

 Gail is a member of the Phi Beta Kappa Honor Society, the Collaborative Law Alliance of New Hampshire, the N.H.
-Bar Association, is the former programming director for the N.H.
+Bar Association, is the former programming director and a current member of the N.H.
 Women’s Bar Association, and a 2012 recipient of the Distinguished Pro Bono Service Award.
 She also served on the Board of the N.H.
 Coalition Against Domestic and Sexual Violence for 4 years.